Physical Hazards

 • Push out on the tubing with the thumbs as you pull the sections apart, but do not deliberately bend the glass with the hands.
 If the tubing does not break, re-score the tube in the same place and try again.
 Be careful to not contact anyone nearby with your motion or with long pieces of tubing.

-All glass tubing, including stir rods, should be fire polished before use.
-Unpolished tubing can cut skin as well as inhibit insertion into stoppers.
-After polishing or bending glass, give ample time for it to cool before grasping it.
+All glass tubing, including stir rods, must be fire polished before use.
+Unpolished edges can cause cuts and make insertion into stoppers difficult or unsafe.
+After fire polishing or bending glass, allow sufficient time for it to cool completely before handling, as hot glass can cause burns and may look identical to cold glass. .

 When drilling a stopper: